SalwaAlnazly/FirstRepo/README.md

       - @param date(Date)

  - creates login form with nickname input component and handle change and submit it
+ - check if user name is taken or not

  Server Side
   - Setup express server with socket io connection
+  - Verify username
+  - User connects with username
+  - User disconnects
+  - User logouts
+  - Create helper functions
+     - addUser()
+       - Adds user to list passed in
+       - @param userList {object} Object with key value pairs of users
+       - @param user {User} the user to added to the list
+       - @return userList {Object} Object with key value pairs of Users